Fiber optic drone

 A fiber optic drone is an unmanned aerial vehicle (UAV), usually a first-person view (FPV) loitering munition, which uses an optical fiber as its primary guidance and teleoperation link.
 These drones usually have fiber optic cables between 5 and 20 km long, although prototypes with up to 50 km range have been developed.
-They are impossible for defence forces to jam and very difficult to detect.
+Fiber optic drones are impossible to jam and very difficult to detect, as they have no thermal or radio signature, and are small.
+They are relatively inexpensive to produce and are constructed from lightweight materials.